How long will it take

 Canada: Free shipping when you spend over $50

 At this time, free shipping offers are not available on deliveries to the Caribbean, Asia & the Pacific, New Zealand, Central and South American deliveries as well as first class mail deliveries shipped to the Americas or the Armed Forces).

 We post all deliveries to the address you provide us with, so check your order dispatch email to ensure that the address is the right one.
-Where the address you have provided is not 100% correct, we will need to wait for the parcel to be returned to provide any kind of refund, but we will be happy to help you place a new order if you needs the books earlier.
+Where the address you have provided is not 100% correct, we will need to wait for the parcel to be returned if we are to provide any kind of redelivery/refund, but we will be happy to help you place a new order if you need the books earlier.